- Education and Science»

 Students Have Physical and Emotional Problems

 Finally, some students fail tests due to physical and emotional problems.
 If students are physically and/or emotionally sick, they will not be able to perform well on tests.
-Also, students who haven't had much sleep will fair poorly on tests.
+Also, students who haven't had much sleep will fare poorly on tests.

 When teachers create future tests, they would do well in reflecting on why their students did so poorly on previous tests.
 Making sure that tests accurately reflect what students have studied and mastered is one sure way of preventing a lot of failures.
 Students must also know how to take tests and understand test directions.